 On January 3, 2022, the Manager of the Fund, announced the updated Fund Component weightings for the Fund in connection with its quarterly review.
-Effective January 3, 2022, the Manager adjusted the Fund's portfolio by selling certain existing Fund Components in proportion to their respective weightings and using the cash proceeds to purchase AMP in accordance with the Fund's construction criteria.
+Effective January 3, 2022, the Manager adjusted the Fund's portfolio by selling certain existing Fund Components in proportion to their respective weightings and using the cash proceeds to purchase AMP in accordance with the DFX Methodology.